 Pakistan is a country that boasts one of the largest freelancer communities in the world.
 Recently, the growth of start-up ecosystem has added to the number of self-employed workers in the country.
-With this ever growing increase in the number of entrepreneurs and freelancers, there arises a need of co-working spaces, and more and more co-working spaces are opening up in the country.
-Many entrepreneurs and freelancers have already started taking advantage of these co-working spaces and it is evident from the fact that five co-working spaces have popped up in Lahore in the last six months.
+With this ever growing increase in the number of entrepreneurs and freelancers, there arises a need of co-working spaces, and more and more spaces are opening up in the country.
+Many entrepreneurs and freelancers have already started taking advantage of these spaces and it is evident from the fact that five co-spaces have popped up in Lahore in the last six months.
 However, there is an attitude among the entrepreneurs and freelancers that might halt them from taking the full advantage of these spaces.
-In my recent interaction with entrepreneurs in Lahore, I learned that most of them are joining co-working spaces because it saves them the hassle and costs of setting up and managing an office.
-It is a fact that co-working spaces save their members a lot of cost and hassle but their greatest benefit lies somewhere else.
+In my recent interaction with entrepreneurs in Lahore, I learned that most of them are joining communal spaces because it saves them the hassle and costs of setting up and managing an office.
+It is a fact that these spaces save their members a lot of cost and hassle but their greatest benefit lies somewhere else.

 Breeding grounds for new ideas: Co-working spaces can serve as a platform to start discourse around the business models and the ideas on which they are based.
 At the time when the start-up culture is still in its infancy, these spaces have the potential to provide valuable critique and necessary reinforcement to the entrepreneurs.
 A few weeks ago an event was organized at the launch of Kickstart’s new location in Johar Town where five tech start-ups demonstrated their technologies and business models in front of an audience of local entrepreneurs.
 An interactive Q&A session and discussion around the presented ideas evolved into a networking event that lasted for a few more hours after the event.
 Similar events are being organized in other co-working spaces as well.
 Through events like these, co-working spaces are also bridging the gap between industry and start-ups by organizing events that are attended by both the people from industry and entrepreneurs.
 The Hive at Islamabad regularly invites industry mentors who share valuable insights about the industry with the entrepreneurs.